Sweet Pepper, 'Criolla di Cochina'

 FERTILITY:

-Moderate.
-Prefers well-drained, fertile soil with ample phosphorous and calcium and a pH between 6.5-6.8.
+Moderate-Heavy.
+Prefer well-drained, fertile soil with ample phosphorous and calcium (too little calcium can cause blossom end rot) and a pH between 6.5-6.8.

 ADDITIONAL NOTES:

-Pepper seeds will germinate very slowly and poorly in cold soil.
+Pepper seeds germinate very slowly and poorly in cold soil.
+Keep soil temperatures at 80-90F while germinating, and grow plants at 70F.

-Use a floating row cover to keep plants warmer during the day and as protection from cold nights.
+After transplanting, use a floating row cover to keep plants warmer during the day and protect them from cold nights.
+Remove as temperatures increase.
+Too much heat can cause blossom drop.